 In 1958, Huxley published an essay called Brave New World Revisited, in which he basically says, “I was right” and predicts that his horrifying vision of the future will come to fruition sooner rather than later.
 Is the future so bright we have to wear shades?
 Or is it so dark that we should thank our lucky stars Huxley's predictions haven't quite come true? …Yet.

 In Brave New World’s new world, there is no God.
 There’s no religion, no Ten Commandments, no spiritual pilgrimages.
 Why?
 Because “God is incompatible with machines,” we’re told.
 Eliminate suffering, and you don’t need God to give you comfort.

-OK, now let’s back up 532 years to roughly… today.
+OK, now let’s back up 525 years to roughly… today.
 Or maybe, by the time you’re reading this, yesterday.
 If you’ve turned on your TV in the last few years, you’ve probably heard something on the news about evolution, creationism, and intelligent design.
-As we learn more and more through science and can do more through technology, the question is this: Will the need for God disappear once we don’t need a higher being to give us answers or comfort?
+As we learn more and more through science and can do more through technology, the question is this: Will the belief in God disappear once we don’t need a higher being to give us answers or comfort?

 Comfort, answers… either way, the topic here is one of unease.
 In Brave New World, physical ease means God isn’t needed.
 In today’s world, the question can be expanded to ask whether mental ease means God isn’t needed.

 We spent some time looking into what the world has to say about this intelligent design/creationism/evolution debate.
 As it turns out, the big debate isn’t so much about which is true—it’s about which theory we should teach in schools.

 Wait a minute…we’re having this HUGE, raging argument about God, and it’s not even really about God?
 It’s about education?